pamelastark/pamelastark.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: ""
-excerpt: "About Me"
+excerpt: "Welcome to my Physics World"
 author_profile: true
 redirect_from:
   - /about/